ziall10/codealpha_task2/README.md

-# simple Web based calculator.
+# simple Web based calculator
 This is a simple web-based calculator application built with HTML, CSS, and JavaScript.

 ## Files